In a week, a niece will be marrying and I wonder what

 assembled from twelve panels removed during the 1967 remodeling of the Carnegie

 Library in Wichita.
 The sunflower is Kansas' state flower.
 Talk about preserving

-great-grandfather, Able Stout, from New Jersey, fought in the
+David’s 5th great-grandfather, Abel Stout, from New Jersey, fought in the American Revolution.

 Our family reunion day dawned pleasant, cool, and fair.
 Actually it wasn’t too bad under the shelter at the park.
 It helps when there is a little breeze, however, I heard that the pool numbers were down from the previous years.
 And I’m sorry about the miscommunication about the time.
 Hope it didn’t spoil your fun!

 The attendee that came the farthest drove straight through from California.
 Also, the cousin who introduced David to me via a blind date was there.
 We were delighted to see all who attended!